 The main point of a power supply is to power up the build, but most people don’t really think too much about power efficiency.
 At this price point, this build can certainly use up a great deal of energy, so I’ve decided to include this 80 bronze efficiency power supply which just manages energy better.
 This ends up saving you a good deal of money in the long run.

 The video card is the most important piece of a PC that is going to be used for gaming and the one that I’ve chosen for the build is going to allow you to play games on ultra for a long time.
-The graphics card I’ve chosen for this build is the Gigabyte 1070 8GBs Video Card.
+The graphics card I’ve chosen for this build is the MSI Geforce RTX 2060.
 If there ever was a graphics card in this price bracket that I could call future proof this would be it.

-See the Gigabyte 1070 has 8GB’s of RAM installed into it which makes this thing more than capable of anything games in the future can throw at it.
-Right now 8BG’s is complete overkill for any games out right now so this card can easily run games without even slowing down.
+The MSI Geforce RTX 2060 has 6GB’s of RAM installed into it which makes this thing more than capable of anything games in the future can throw at it.
+Right now 6Gb’s is complete overkill for any games out right now so this card can easily run games without even slowing down.

 This card also runs quietly and you most likely won’t even hear the card unless you are playing a very graphically intense game (Which you will probably have your headphones on).
-This card can run hot, however, which is why I picked the case above due to its amazing ventilation.
+This is due to the twin fans on top that cools the card very effectively.

 All in all, you won’t need to upgrade for a long time with this card in your PC and you will also be playing games on ultra with this.
 Really what more could you ask for in a video card?

-The I5-6500 processor is definitely a good CPU that complements the 1070 and easily does its job when it comes to gaming.
+The Ryzen 2600x processor is definitely a good CPU that complements the 2060 and easily does its job when it comes to gaming.
 Not only is the CPU quick and snappy, but the installation for this CPU is particularly easy.
 This CPU can also be overclocked which leads to faster performance if you would like to do that.

-To wrap this up, the I5-6500 is something that will last you for years as this is actually in intel’s latest wave of processors and it just came out a few months ago.
+To wrap this up, the 2600x is something that will last you for years as this is actually in AMD’s latest wave of processors and it just came out a few months ago.
 So not only will you be getting an amazing processor for the price, but also a very up to date one which extends it’s life even longer.

-For this build, I’ve chosen a full ATX motherboard that offers AMD Crossfire gaming (two graphics cards) as well as much space for 64 Gb’s of RAM (You will not need this much RAM at all).This is definitely a great motherboard for the price as other motherboards for similar features cost a great deal more than this one.
+For this build, I’ve chosen the ASrock 450m.
+It’s an MATX Motherboard that has an insane amount of features.
+The 450m offers space for 64 Gb’s of RAM (You will not need this much RAM at all).This is definitely a great motherboard for the price as other motherboards for similar features cost a great deal more than this one.

-MSI is a great company when it comes to gaming products so theirs, not much to worry about when it comes to the actual company behind the product.
+Asrock is a great company when it comes to gaming products so theirs not much to worry about when it comes to the actual company behind the product.
+If you have any problems with this motherboard, getting a replacement is a relatively easy process.

-The RAM for this build is the usual HyperX Fury 8b’s (4Gb’s x 2), except that instead of DDR3 these are DDR4.
+The RAM for this build is the Corsair 16Gb’s (8Gb’s x 2), except that instead of DDR3 these are DDR4.
 DDR4 RAM is a little faster than DDR3, and it seems to be what most newer motherboards are using.

-Other than that you are getting two 4Gb sticks that will make 8gbs in total.
-8gbs is really the bare minimum and in the future, I would recommend going to 16GB’s just to further future proof this build as RAM isn’t really that expensive.
+Other than that you are getting two 8Gb sticks that will make 16gbs in total.
+16gbs is really the ideal amount of RAM and in the future, I would recommend going to 32GB’s just to further future proof this build as RAM isn’t really that expensive after the cryptocurrency crash.

-I got two 4gbs instead of one 8gb simply because it manages memory better as each stick of RAM can focus on one specific task making for a slightly snappier experience.
+I’ve included two 8gbs instead of one 16gb simply because it manages memory better as each stick of RAM can focus on one specific task making for a slightly snappier experience.
 An example I like to use is multiple wells.
 Yes, you can have one deep well, but if you had two medium wells you will draw water faster.

-The hard drive I chose was the Western Digital Blue 1TB Hard Drive.
+The hard drive I chose was the Seagate FireCuda SSHD .
 This is all the space you should need for a while, but you can always get more in the future when you start to run out.
-Western Digital has never failed me and I can’t recommend their hard drives enough.
-You could always go for the Western Digital Black in the future which is even better for gamers due to its cache speed, but the blue is cheaper and most people won’t even notice a difference.
+Seagate has never failed me and I can’t recommend their hard drives enough.

 I would also recommend getting an SSD in the future where you put your most favorite applications on since this will offer much snappier load times.
 I didn’t include this in the build because I wanted to focus more on gaming performance and the SSD really isn’t mandatory at all.